RHDV1 K5 in Victoria

 Authorised users include those holding a Commercial Operators Licence with vermin destroyers’ endorsement or Pest Control Licences authorising the use of pesticides formulated for the control of pest animals.
 Authorised users for aerial application are those holding a Pilot (Chemical Rating) Licence.
 In other situations, the use of RHDV1 K5 is not restricted, meaning it may be used and supplied to any person within Victoria.

 An exotic RHDV, called RHDV2, is also circulating within the Australian landscape.
 It was first reported in wild rabbits in May 2015.
-We now know this virus has spread throughout most of Australia and is currently the dominant circulating RHDV at a national scale.
+This virus has spread throughout most of Australia and is currently the dominant strain of RHDV in the country.

 In contrast to RHDV1 K5 and the Czech strain of RHDV1, RHDV2 can cause death in young rabbit kittens (3 to 4 weeks) and vaccinated adults.
 Importantly, the existing vaccine that is effective against RHDV1 K5 and the Czech strain of RHDV1 may only provide partial protection against RHDV2.